Table of Contents

 -voption if you do not wish to additional debug messages on your screen.

-Since we have enabled verbose we can see more information on the tasks happening in the background.
+Since we have enabled verbose in the ssh session we can see more information on the tasks happening in the background.
 The displayed debug message verifies that connections to our localhost on

 node1 for port